kubernetes/kops/docs/cluster_spec.md

 Will make kube-scheduler use the scheduler policy from configmap "scheduler-policy" in namespace kube-system.

-Note that as of Kubernetes 1.8.0 kube-scheduler does not reload its configuration from configmap automatically.
-You will need to ssh into the master instance and restart the Docker container manually.

 ### LogFormat

 Choose between log format.
 Permitted formats: "json", "text".
 Default: "text".